fbpx

 While not a part of North American diets, in many places in the world, including Vietnam, insects are consumed as a wonderful source of protein.
 We visited a cricket farm where a few, including me, opted to try the deep friend critters.
 Honestly, they weren’t half bad, and as you might expect, they are super crunchy!

-If you’ve enjoyed reading and are inspired to join us or have questions about the adventures featured in this post, please give us a call at 1-800-941-8010 or send us an email at [email protected].
+If you’ve enjoyed reading and are inspired to join us on our Asia guided tours or have questions about the adventures featured in this post, please give us a call at 1-800-941-8010 or contact us.

 Questions?